Team997Coders/BB2018BallFindingVision/readme.md

 Instead, this sample has been expanded to use a utility [gstreamer](https://gstreamer.freedesktop.org) to grab output from a USB connected camera from either platform.

-Further, an MJPEG streaming server is included to make it possible for the image processing application to simply reference a streaming source over HTTP using the WPILib HttpCamera class, even if you do not have a network camera.
+Further, an [MJPEG streaming server](https://github.com/Team997Coders/BB2018BallFindingVision/tree/master/CameraServer) is included to make it possible for the image processing application to simply reference a streaming source over HTTP using the WPILib HttpCamera class, even if you do not have a network camera.
 This streaming source can be from a local USB camera, or you can offload image streaming to a another device and separate image processing from streaming.
-See the CameraServer sub-project.
+Keep your source code the same regardless of where your camera is.

 ## Building and running on the local development workstation
 You can run `gradlew build` to run a build for a Windows target.